Momentum-Team-10/momentum-team-10.github.io/course-outline.md

 ---

 For the entire 16 weeks, we are in session each day between 9:30 am - 5:30 pm, with a 1-hour break expected for lunch.
 You are expected to be online and available during these hours.
-If you need to step away for an appointment or because you're sick, please let Dawn and your instructors know.
+If you need to step away for an appointment or because you're sick, please let staff and instructors know.

 ## Class & Assignments